 The lightweight nature of most collapsible camping grills is another benefit for RVers (and all types of campers), as is the fact that there’s a folding camp grill to fit just about every budget.

-For cost reference, we feature a grill below that costs only $25.
+For cost reference, we feature a grill below that sells for only $25!
 Not too bad for a grill you can use day after day, camping trip after camping trip, to cook your meals in the great outdoors!

 What Are the Disadvantages of Folding Camp Grills?

-The disadvantages of folding camp grills include the fact that many are quite small (the opposing force of the great features of being compact and lightweight), and that they require carrying either charcoal or having wood available to keep the fire burning well enough to cook your food.
-(Although many backpacking grills do use small containers of fuel that can be purchased at a camping store.)
+The disadvantages of this type of grill include the fact that many are pretty small (a trade-off for the compact and lightweight features) and that they require either carrying charcoal or having wood available to keep the fire burning well enough to cook your food (although many backpacking grills do use small containers of fuel that can be purchased at a camping store).

 You can, of course, choose to buy a larger grill, but you still have to carry the “fuel” (charcoal or wood), and you also need to research carefully to make sure you’re getting a grill that will hold up to wind, rain, and other elements of the outdoors.